DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-07-20-sequential_change.md

 ---
-title: "Sequential Detection of Switches in Models with Changing Structures"
+author_profile: false
 categories:
 - Data Science
 - Statistics
 - Machine Learning
+classes: wide
+date: '2024-07-20'
 tags:
 - Change Detection
 - Structural Changes
 - Real-time Processing

-author_profile: false
-classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+title: Sequential Detection of Switches in Models with Changing Structures
 ---

 Sequential detection of structural changes in models is a critical aspect in various domains, enabling timely and informed decision-making.
 This involves identifying moments when the parameters or structure of a model change, often signaling significant events or shifts in the underlying data-generating process.